 Bold colours have the power to inject personality into an otherwise conventional outfit.
 However, it would be frustrating if your use of palette, pattern and fabric manufactured a character that wasn’t a true reflection of yourself.
 There are many pitfalls to playing around with bold colours, but there are also countless avenues that have you striking the right balance.
 You only have to take heed of Luca Rubinacci who is a study in sprezzatura: think purple trousers, mixed patterns and resplendent Belgian loafers – all of which can be worn with real pizzazz and panache, if paired appropriately.

 The key to styling jackets in bolder colour is subtlety, which is where Nick Foulkes and Luca Rubinacci master the art.
-The best partner to a strong checked jacket from brands such as Huntsman, Richard Anderson and Lardini is a white shirt, which also gives you the option to wear a flamboyantly decorated silk tie.
+The best partner to a strong checked jacket from brands such as Huntsman, Lardini and Stile Latino is a white shirt, which also gives you the option to wear a flamboyantly decorated silk tie.